souhail404/souhail404/README.md

 - 👋 Hi, I’m @souhail404
-- 👀 I’m interested in web developpement
+- 👀 I'am a web devloper
-- 🌱 I’m currently learning javascript and python
+- 🌱 I’m currently learning framework
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me elabbouyisouhail@gmail.com